Operational Support Estimator Networks: Experimental Results

 with $\mathbf{A} = \mathbf{D} \in \mathbb{R}^{m \times n}$.
 The elements of the measurement matrix, $A_{i,j}$, are i.i.d. drawn from $\mathcal{N}\left ( 0,\frac{1}{m} \right )$.

 In the MNIST experiments, for a measurement test sample $\mathbf{y}$, the input proxy is computed as $\widetilde{\mathbf{x}} = \mathbf{B}\mathbf{y}$ where $\mathbf{B} = \mathbf{D}^T$.
 Then, the reshaped proxy with size of $28 \times 28$ is given as input to the OSENs.
 In the results, we change MR from $0.05$ to $0.25$ to observe its effect on the performance.
 The results are presented in Table \ref{tab:mnist_results} for the competing methods and proposed approach using different configurations.
 For a better comparison, the number of linear transformation layers ($T$) has been varied also for LAMP, LISTA, and LVAMP methods.
 It is seen that the proposed OSEN approaches outperform other approaches with significant performance margins in $F_1$ and $F_2$-scores.
 For example, the gap in $F_1$-scores reaches approximately $8\%$ and $5\%$ comparing $\text{OSEN}_1$ with $\text{CSEN}_1$ and $\text{OSEN}_2$ with $\text{CSEN}_2$, respectively, when the polynomial order is set to $Q = 3$.
 Moreover, the proposed NCL-OSEN framework equipped with the NCL scheme further increases the estimation performance achieving the state-of-the-art $F_1$-score larger than the previous competitor $\text{CSEN}_1$ and $\text{CSEN}_2$ approaches approximately by $11.5\%$ and $7\%$, respectively.
+The performance improvement of using higher $Q$ values for the NCL method is limited for $\text{OSEN}_1$ and has no noticeable effect on $\text{OSEN}_2$ configuration when MR is $0.25$.
+For higher $Q$ values, it is possible to learn superior kernel mapping functions with higher-order Taylor approximation which can be beneficial for complex learning problems.
+In general, the SE task becomes less challenging for higher MR values and most of the competing methods can achieve fair performance levels, whereas small MR settings can benchmark the performance of the methods.
+One can say that further improvement on the SE performance is limited considering $F_1$ and $F_2$-scores are already greater than $95\%$.
 In Table \ref{tab:mnist_results}, even if we increase the number of neurons for CSENs, they are still outperformed by the proposed approach.
 Note the fact that LAMP method is designed for Gaussian measurement matrix, but it still lacks the performance which has been achieved by the proposed approach.
 The number of trainable parameters and elapsed times are given in Table \ref{tab:mnist_comp} when MR is set to $0.05$.
 It is shown that OSENs have computational efficiency compared to other approaches.
 We increase the number of parameters in CSEN$+$ configuration to have approximately similar computational complexity with the OSENs.
 As shown in Table \ref{tab:mnist_results}, CSEN$+$ still cannot reach the same performance level with the OSENs.

 The robustness of the methods to measurement noise is evaluated by introducing Gaussian additive noise to the measurement, $\mathbf{y} = \mathbf{D}\mathbf{x} + \mathbf{z}$.
 Achieved $F_1$-Scores are presented for varied noise levels in Fig. \ref{fig:noisy_mnist}.
 Accordingly, it has been observed that the proposed approach still achieves \textit{state-of-the-art} performance levels even under severe noisy conditions.
 Among the competing methods, the CSEN approach shows some robustness to the noise.
 Even though, especially for low MR values, it has a similar decaying trend, the proposed OSEN and NCL-OSEN approaches have an overall robustness to the measurement noise for all MR values compared to the competing methods.
 This is not surprising considering the superior learning capabilities of the super-neurons and generative perceptrons.